-Susan Yelavich is an Associate Professor and Director of the MA Design Studies program in the School of Art and Design History and Theory at Parsons School of Design.
+Susan Yelavich is an Associate Professor in the MA Design Studies program in the School of Art and Design History and Theory at Parsons School of Design.

 She has also taught at Nuova Accademia di Belle Arti, Milan, Italy, and The New School’s Democracy & Diversity Institute in Wroclaw, Poland, and most recently been a guest of CENTRO in Mexico City.
 Her current research explores the parallels between design and literature and the relationship between textiles and architecture.

 Yelavich is the author of numerous articles and books, including Design as Future-Making (2014), Contemporary World Interiors (2007), Pentagram/Profile (2004), Inside Design Now (2003), Design for Life (1997), and The Edge of the Millennium: An International Critique of Architecture, Urban Planning, Product and Communication Design (1993).
 She is a Fellow of the American Academy in Rome (2003-2004).
 Previously, she was the assistant director for public programs at Cooper Hewitt, Smithsonian Design Museum in New York.